universalsequencing/test_run/README.md

 ```
 tar xzvf test_run.tar.gz
 ```
-This will unpack into the bcl raw data diretory 210506_M06507_0113_000000000-DC6N8.
+This will unpack into the bcl raw data directory ```210506_M06507_0113_000000000-DC6N8/```.

 ## Run Scripts

-The scripts in the run_tellread, run_tellsort and run_tellink directories xxiare example test scripts to run TELL-Seq data analysis pipelines.
+The scripts in the run_tellread, run_tellsort and run_tellink directories are example test scripts to run TELL-Seq data analysis pipelines.

 .